-- The maximum borrower interest rate allowed by law, and - The sum of - the highest U.S. Prime Rate, as published in The Wall Street Journal under the "Money Rates" section on the next to last New York business day of the month prior to the reset date, and - the applicable interest rate margin, and is - Rounded to the nearest one-fourth (0.25) of one percent.
+- The sum of - the highest U.S. Prime Rate, as published in The Wall Street Journal under the "Money Rates" section on the next to last New York business day of the month prior to the reset date, and - the applicable interest rate margin, and is - Rounded to the nearest one-fourth (0.25) of one percent.